Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 You may or may not want a broker’s caravan.
 On Tuesday of each week, most new listings in La Canada, La Crescenta and Montrose are open for Realtors® to preview.
 Many of the agents previewing your home will not have a potential buyer.
 They are simply looking to keep apprised of real estate market conditions.
 Sometimes neighbors and buyers will look during this time as well.
 If you do opt for the broker’s open house, you can instruct your Realtor that only buyers accompanied by their agent will be allowed.

-Another option which would further reduce showings and perhaps your final selling price is to sell the home requiring an accepted offer prior to the buyer viewing.
+Another option which would further reduce showings and perhaps your final selling price is to sell the home requiring an accepted offer before the buyer viewing.
 This is more common with income property which is tenant occupied.
 One more avenue to consider is to contact several real estate agents and let them know you want to sell your home but don’t want it listed in the multiple listing service (MLS).
 Ask if they have a buyer to contact you with the buyer’s name.
-If interested you would allow the showing.
+If interested, you would allow the showing.

-Remember as the seller you can direct your agent to do whatever you feel works best for you.
+Remember, as the seller, you can direct your agent to do whatever you feel works best for you.